ppy/osu-wiki/wiki/Tournaments/CJB/2018/4K/en.md

 ### Match Instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period:
      - Room settings are osu!mania, Head To Head, Win Condition: 'Score v2'.
-Room name is "CJB4K: (PlayerRed) vs (PlayerBlue)".
+Room name is "CJB4K: (Player 1) vs (Player 2)".
-     - PlayerRed and PlayerBlue must be in slot 1, 2, respectively.
+     - Player 1 and Player 2 must be in slot 1, 2, respectively.
 2. Each player in the match will be allowed **1** warm-up map to be played, making for **2** warm-ups.
 Questioned maps and maps that are not 4K-specific osu!mania maps are not allowed.
 3. Each player choose one map from the pool as the _Banned Map_.
 These maps can not be played during this match.
 4. Each player must use `!roll` once in `#multiplayer`: